chuiqin/irGSEA/README.md

 calculate enrichment scores, return a Seurat object including these score matrix

+AUcell or ssGSEA will run for a long time if there are lots of genes or cells.
+Thus, It’s recommended to keep high quality genes or cells.

 Error (Valid ‘mctype’: ‘snow’ or ‘doMC’) occurs when ncore &gt; 1 : please ensure the version of AUCell &gt;= 1.14 or set ncore = 1.

+It can be ignore when warnning occurs as follow: 1. closing unused connection 3 (localhost) 2.
+Using ‘dgCMatrix’ objects as input is still in an experimental stage.
+3. xxx genes with constant expression values throuhgout the samples.
+4. Some gene sets have size one.
+Consider setting ‘min.sz’ &gt; 1.

 ``` r
 pbmc3k.final <- irGSEA.score(object = pbmc3k.final, assay = "RNA",